cardiosolv/meshalyzer/README.md

 * link multiple instances to maintain view, colour scale, etc. across them
 * can display time-dependent scalar and vector data
 * display auxiliary grids

+## VTU format

+Preliminary support for reading the VTK format for unstructured grids, VTU, has been included.
+You need to edit the Makefile manually to specify the directory containing the dynamically linked libraries (`VTK_LIBDIR`) and the directory with the VTK header files (`VTK_INCDIR`)